microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 When accumulating to `RWByteAddressBuffer` objects, the accumulation is performed on the component type of the matrix object.
-When accumulating to `groupshared` memory, the matrix component data is converted to the target arithmetic or packed data type before atomic arithmetic is performed.
-No conversion is performed if the target aritmetic type matches the matrix component type.
+When accumulating to `groupshared` memory, the matrix component data is converted to the target arithmetic type before atomic arithmetic is performed.
+No conversion is performed if the target arithmetic type matches the matrix component type.

 #### Matrix::MultiplyAccumulate(Matrix, Matrix)